-When it comes to winter no other New England state does it quite like Vermont.
+For New England winter magic, it’s hard to compare to winter in Vermont.
 Small towns go all out decorating for the holidays, mountains are covered in snow and everyone is outside exploring.
 Winter in Vermont is magical no matter how you spend your time.

-These 6 winter destinations in Vermont are full of fun things to do, delicious food, and activities to get out in the snow, and if you’re looking for Christmas Vermont destinations, there are plenty of those too!
+These winter destinations in Vermont are full of fun things to do, delicious food, and activities to get out in the snow, and if you’re looking for Christmas Vermont destinations, there are plenty of those too!

 Woodstock Vermont is the quintessential New England town.
 It’s small and quaint with plenty to do in town and the surrounding area.
 Conde Nest Traveler even named it one of The Most Beautiful Towns in America.
 After hearing that how can you skip this town?